Miltonly/Streets/Shortreed Crescent

 What's nearby

-Coates Park is a two-minute walk from any point on the crescent, with a playground, sports field, and walking paths.
-The Milton District Hospital is a four-minute drive west, and the Milton GO Station is six minutes south, connecting residents to Toronto in just over an hour.
-Grocery shopping is straightforward: Walmart and FreshCo are each four minutes by car, and Sobeys is five minutes.
-For daily errands, the strip plazas along Derry Road cover most needs.
+Coates Park is a two-minute walk from Shortreed Crescent, offering a playground, sports field, and walking paths.
+Milton District Hospital is a four-minute drive south, and the Milton GO Station is six minutes by car, connecting residents to Toronto in just over an hour.
+Grocery shopping is close: Walmart and FreshCo are both within a four-minute drive, and Sobeys is five minutes away.
+The Milton Muslim Community Centre is also four minutes by car.

 Trade patterns

-Shortreed Crescent sits in Coates, a pocket of Milton that trades the convenience of arterial proximity for the quiet of a cul-de-sac layout.
-The 401 on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson just over half an hour.
-For downtown Toronto, the Milton GO station is six minutes away; the total trip runs just over an hour.
-The street itself sees little through traffic, which means the daily commute is a deliberate departure rather than background noise.
+Shortreed Crescent sits in Coates, a pocket that balances suburban quiet with reasonable access to the region's major arteries.
+The 401 on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in just over half an hour.
+For downtown Toronto, the Milton GO Station is six minutes away; the combined drive-and-train journey runs about 66 minutes, a typical commute for this part of Milton.
+The street itself sees little through traffic, so mornings are calm even as the highway ramp draws volume nearby.

 Schools and catchment